Introduction: Keeping Dwarf Seahorses

 Failure to enrich your brine risks the seahorses eventually dying of malnutrition, even though they're eating.
 Make enrichment part of your regular process.

 Copedpods are another suitable food for dwarf seahorses, and these naturally contain the healthy fats your Selcon enrichment bestows on bbs.
 Pods look and move like sea fleas -very jumpy and jerky-- and are sometimes bright red/brown.
 The color is a reflection of their DHA omega fats.
 Pods can be purchased in marine aquarium stores or ordered through online vendors like Algae Barn, but they are expensive and not something you'll be thrilled about buying every week.
 If you have the space to do so, consider culturing your own copepods to have save money and have a steady supply.
-I'm in the process of trying this, but am still waiting to see if I can get pods to maturity.
+It takes time to get going, but i have been happy I cultured my own and can feed these in some amount every few days.

 No matter what organisms you feed to the dwarves, ideally you want to put them through a fine mesh strainer so you're only dumping the food into the tank without bringing a bunch of nasty waste water with them.
 Once you smell the bbs hatching dish you'll understand why you don't want this funk in your tank.
 My hatchery dish came with micro mesh ladles for this purpose.
 If you build a different type of hatchery, you can purchase mesh sieves for copepods and bbs.
 Some keepers sift away the excess water and give an additional rinse under tap water as well.